EDIorg/data-package-best-practices/webpages/3_describe/3a_data_managers/3a2_attributes_units.md

 4.4.
 Naming Conventions

-LTER IMC naming conventions for Custom Units were developed after observing inconsistencies in the standard units shipped with EML, and the confusion this occasionally causes.
-Recommendations for naming conventions for custom units in EML are based on NIST and SI recommendations.

 4.4.1 Name first the unit then the modifier, i.e. \'meterSquared\' rather than \'squareMeter\'.
 This applies to each element in the unit